-Acupuncture is often utilized to manage side effects of cancer treatment
+Acupuncture is often utilized to manage the side effects of cancer treatment

 Acupuncture